Seema2404/alps_automation/README.md

 3. Make a copy of file `test.cypress.env.json` and rename it to `cypress.env.json`.

 4. Add the following values to `cypress.env.json`:
-- baseUrl : Base URL of the environment where you want to run the tests, for example- http://alpsqa.smallbizvoices.com/
+- alpsUrl : Base URL of the environment where you want to run the tests, for example- http://alpsqa.smallbizvoices.com/
 - basicAuthLogin : Basic authentication username
 - basicAuthPassword : Basic authentication password
-- username : ALPS login username for the environment set above in baseUrl
+- username : ALPS login username for the environment set above in alpsUrl
-- password : ALPS login PASSWORD for the environment set above in baseUrl
+- password : ALPS login PASSWORD for the environment set above in alpsUrl
 - tenant : ALPS TENANT that you want to work with.